erikmadams/ksel-fortnite-results/README.md

 - Responsive design works on desktop, tablet, and mobile
 - Data submitted directly to database (Google Sheets) via Google Apps Script
 - Gamer tags are verified against Fortnite through that same Google Apps Script backend, so no API key is ever exposed in the page
+- The Team Name list is loaded live from a "Teams" tab in the same Google Sheet, via the same Google Apps Script backend — kept in sync with the Team Roster Admin view (see above)
 - Form validation ensures accurate data entry

 ## Troubleshooting